The Land Before Time II: The Great Valley Adventure

-The Land Before Time II: The Great Valley Adventure is a 1994 American direct-to-video animated adventure musical film directed by Roy Allen Smith.
+The Land Before Time II: The Great Valley Adventure is a 1994 American direct-to-video animated adventure musical film directed by Roy Allen Smith without any involvement, support and input from Don Bluth.
 It is the second installment and a sequel to the 1988 film The Land Before Time.
-It was released six years after the original and was the first in the series to be a direct-to-video production.
+It was first released on LaserDisc on December 23, 1994, for retail availability – and on VHS three days later for national-availability advertising, six years after the original and was the first in the series to be a direct-to-video production.